-For a limited time, you can download (for free) a recent eMarketer report, Engaging Professional Audiences on LinkedIn: How Brands Can Unlock First-Party Data and Connections.
+For a limited time, you can download a recent eMarketer report, Engaging Professional Audiences on LinkedIn: How Brands Can Unlock First-Party Data and Connections.
 This report examines the ways that marketers can most efficiently and effecively use LinkedIn.

 Here are the top takeaways from the report: